 "Fortunately negative," Hayward reports.
 "The good news is the biopsies were negative.
 The bad news is the end result almost put me in the ground."

 But Hayward wouldn't hesitate to get another biopsy if his doctor told him to.
-Although this time, he would be on guard for any fever afterward.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+Next time, though, he would be on guard for any fever afterward.